FFXIV Shadowbringers Guide: Paglth'an

 Paglth’an is a Final Fantasy XIV: Shadowbringers Main Scenario Quest dungeon.
 It’s available at level 80 as part of the quest The Flames of War.
 It can be completed via the duty finder and was part of the Patch 5.5 Expert Duty Roulette.

-Never be afraid to take a dungeon at your own pace, but for the purposes of this guide, we’re going to be speaking terms of multiple group pulls.
+Never be afraid to take a dungeon at your own pace, but for the purposes of this guide, we’re going to be speaking in terms of multiple group pulls.

 Spoiler warning!
 Be aware that the final boss mob in this guide is a Patch 5.5 MSQ spoiler.